citrusframework/citrus/src/manual/run.md

 **Tip**
 So now we know both TestNG and JUnit support in Citrus.
 Which framework should someone choose?
 To be honest, there is no easy answer to this question.
 The basic features are equivalent, but TestNG offers better possibilities for designing more complex test setup with test groups and tasks before and after a group of tests.
 This is why TestNG is the default option in Citrus.
 But in the end you have to decide on your own which framework fits best for your project.

 The first example seen here is using **@CitrusXmlTest** annotation in order to load a XML file as test.
 The Java part is then just an empty envelope for executing the test with JUnit.
 This approach is for those of you that are not familiar with Java at all.
-You can find more information on loading XML files as Citrus tests in[run-xml-tests](run-xml-tests).
+You can find more information on loading XML files as Citrus tests in [run-xml-tests](run-xml-tests).
 Secondly of course we also have the possibility to use the Citrus Java DSL with JUnit.
 See the following example on how this looks like:

 ```java
 package com.consol.citrus.samples;